 |SAT/ACT scores must be received by||July 1|

-The student-faculty ratio at Weber State University is 25:1, and the school has 50.9 percent of its classes with fewer than 20 students.
-The most popular majors at Weber State University include: Registered Nursing/Registered Nurse; Selling Skills and Sales Operations; Medical Radiologic Technology/Science - Radiation Therapist; Accounting; and Business Administration and Management, General.
-The average freshman retention rate, an indicator of student satisfaction, is 71.8 percent.
+The student-faculty ratio at Weber State University is 24:1, and the school has 42.5 percent of its classes with fewer than 20 students.
+The most popular majors at Weber State University include: Registered Nursing/Registered Nurse; Selling Skills and Sales Operations; Accounting; Medical Radiologic Technology/Science - Radiation Therapist; and Psychology, General.
+The average freshman retention rate, an indicator of student satisfaction, is 72.5 percent.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity||N/A|

 |Undergraduate women who are members of a sorority||N/A|